Sinus Infection vs. Cold: Here’s How to Tell the Difference Between Illnesses

 RELATED: 13 Sneaky Causes of Sinus Trouble

-How do you treat a sinus infection (and a cold)?
+How do you treat a sinus infection, or a cold?

-For most people, there are some preventive measures that can help stave off a sinus infection, or, if one occurs, to help relieve symptoms, says William Marshall, MD, an infectious disease specialist at the Mayo Clinic.
+For most people, there are some preventive measures that can help stave off a sinus infection, or, if one occurs, to help relieve symptoms, William Marshall, MD, an infectious disease specialist at the Mayo Clinic, tells Health.
 He recommends the same things "mothers recommend for a cold," like rest, drinking lots of fluids, breathing steam, and irrigating the sinuses with saline spray or a neti pot, a container used to rinse the sinuses with saline solution.

 Over-the-counter decongestants can also be helpful, but Dr. Marshall says they should not be used for more than three days because some products can exacerbate congestion and raise patients blood pressure and heart rate.